honeydatax/txt2html/README.md

-# c2assembly
+# txt2html
-C convert to assembly code builder
-"./c2asm.sh c.c"
+convert format from txt into html invalid chars <>/